Here’s a conundrum for you.

 How can the best-planned holiday consist of an unplanned stay?

 Now isn’t that a secret worth disclosing?

-Island hoping in Greece should be done at a leisurely pace.
+Island hopping in Greece should be done at a leisurely pace.
 Not having a pre-paid hotel booking gives you the flexibility of staying at an island for longer than planned.

 Not only that, taking a ferry to the next island, not knowing where you will lay your head that evening, is the type of excitement that travel should conjure.

-The wonderful part about booking a room on your arrival is that although it might seem haphazard, everyone calling out for your attention, there is some order to all the chaos, especially since it is done in a courteous fashion.
-There is no pushing or pulling and everyone respects each other’s space.
+The wonderful part about booking a room on your arrival is that although it might seem haphazard, there is an order to all the chaos.
+Especially since it is done politely.
+There is no pushing or pulling, and everyone respects each other’s space.

 It is also a great way to exercise your bargaining skills.
 As I found out the hard way, it was possible to get a room; bigger and better than the one I booked online, much cheaper.

-The Bed & Breakfasts, which are run almost like small hotels sometimes, are a wonderful way to not only help the local economy but also get a local perspective to everything from food and drink to finding out about hidden beaches and places to visit.
+The Bed & Breakfasts, almost like small hotels, are a beautiful way to not only help the local economy but also get a local perspective to everything from food and drink to finding out about hidden beaches and places to visit.

-These “home-stays” give the guests an opportunity to experience the culture of the country and its people from the inside.
+These “home-stays” give the guests an opportunity to experience the culture of Greece and its people from the inside.

 Now, when you plan a Greek vacation, be adventurous, and don’t just book your stay.